jluttine/rofi-power-menu/README.md

 glyphs.
 It is recommended to use fonts from the [Nerdfonts collection](https://www.nerdfonts.com/).
 In addition, it is recommended to use a monospace font, otherwise the symbols widths might be messed up.
-So, for instance, "Iosevka Nerd Font Mono" or "JetBrainsMono NF" are good options.
+So, for instance, "Symbols Nerd Font Mono", "Iosevka Nerd Font Mono" or "JetBrainsMono NF" are good options.

 ### `--dry-run`